What Canada Can Learn from the WHO Global Status Report on Road Safety 2018

 - improving response time by professional emergency care to road traffic crashes

 As the list above indicates, training drivers to “drive better” is only part of the solution.
-Cooperation is required from a multitude of stakeholders to create truly safe roads.
-This means everyone from individual drivers, to traffic engineers and city planners, to regulators and law enforcement, to car manufacturers, and of course governments.
-Many of these actions must be taken at the municipal, provincial or federal level, and that requires the political will to act.
+Cooperation is also required from a multitude of stakeholders to create truly safe roads.
+This means everyone from individual drivers to traffic engineers and city planners, to regulators and law enforcement, to car manufacturers and of course governments.
+Many of these actions must be taken at the municipal, provincial or federal level and that requires the political will to act.

-It might be easy to dismiss the gravity of the numbers stated in the WHO report, because as a global report, its statistics include countries with less safe infrastructure, laxer law enforcement and lower safety standards than Canada’s.
-Relatively speaking, yes, Canada is ahead of many countries–but it’s also behind many.
+It might be easy to dismiss the gravity of the numbers stated in the WHO report because as a global report, its statistics include countries with less safe infrastructure, laxer law enforcement and lower safety standards than those in Canada.
+However, while Canada is ahead of many countries in this regard, it is also behind in others.